aruzicka555/Extension-Output-Biomass-Community/docs/index.md

 # What is the Biomass Community Output Extension?

 This extension generates new initial community inputs (text file and map) at specified time steps.
-These are output in the format:  species age (biomass).
-Biomass will be in g / m2.
 The purpose of the extension is to create a new initial community input file from a model run, allowing a user to 'restart' a model run from a given time point by inputting this output.

 # Release Notes